Silkscreen Printing (Economical Printing method)

 Fruthermore, for people who are curious, here is some information that you might need to know on how does its functions.
 The method involves the use of blocking stencil, which a mold is created with the design of your choice.
 The stencil will be placed on the garment to transfer the design onto it by applying pigments.
 However, prints using silkscreen are usually long lasting with a great presentation of colors; vivid enough to have your design pops.

 This printing will worth every penny of yours with a solid design, clear outlines, and promising colours.
 Not only that, silkscreen printing is ideal for large-scale orders as it is cheap using one design.
-Hence, it is what we called as one design for all.

 How much is silkscreen printing charges?